marcosivni/WebHigiia/model/Model.md

 INSERT INTO U_Mammogram VALUES (1, 2, 'mammo/query_example_2.krl', 'Patient X', {0.57, 0.53, 0.47}, "", NULL, NULL);
 ```

-Next, we must include the query image in a user-associated pool with an  `INSERT INTO` in Higiia internal tables, as follows.
+Next, we must include the query image in a user-associated pool with an  `INSERT INTO` in WebHigiia internal tables, as follows.

 ```sql
 -- If the user is not defined then create one (will be replaced by QSsl in near future)